-Regular eye exams are an important part of maintaining your eye health and vision accuracy, even if you’ve never experienced eye or vision problems.
+Regular eye exams and medical eye exams are an important part of maintaining your eye health and vision accuracy, even if you’ve never experienced eye or vision problems.
 At The Optical & Hearing Center, we are proud to be the premier providers of preventative care in vision and optical health for all of those who seek it in Northern New Jersey and Northeastern Pennsylvania.

 During an eye exam, a doctor will check both of your eyes for problems, diseases, or other issues that may contribute to vision deterioration or loss.